Documents to help you prepare to migrate your Atlassian server products.

 Everything you need to know about moving your data from one cloud site to another.

-Before you start a cloud-to-cloud migration, understand what you need to do to reduce your chance of encountering any errors and what a migration may mean for your billing.
-Learn about preparing for a cloud-to-cloud migration
+Prepare your sites for a cloud-to-cloud migration to reduce your chance of encountering any errors and understand how a migration may affect your billing.

 Depending on your needs, you may need to consider other ways to move data between Jira Cloud sites.
 Learn about other methods and their limitations